redox-os/book/src/libraries-apis.md

 ### redox_syscall

-[redox_syscall](https://gitlab.redox-os.org/redox-os/syscall) is a system call wrapper with a Rust API for low-level components and libraries.
+[redox_syscall](https://gitlab.redox-os.org/redox-os/syscall) contain the system call numbers and Rust API wrappers for the inline Assembly code of system calls to be used with low-level components and libraries.

 (redox_syscall should not be used directly by programs, use libredox instead)